About Foothill - De Anza Police Dept.

 - 1 Police Records Supervisor & 1 Police Records Specialist

 - 3 Community Service Officers who handle parking, traffic and minor reports

-- 20 student aides who assist with parking enforcement, door locks and unlocks, battery jumps, and student safety escort services
+- 20 Police Student Aides who assist with parking enforcement, door locks and unlocks, battery jumps, and student safety escort services

-Foothill-De Anza Police Department Officers are responsible for the investigations of both crimes against persons and property, which include: burglary, grand larceny, stolen property, vehicle theft, fraud/forgeries, identity theft, assaults, robberies, crimes against children, weapons violations and other types of crimes involving the campus community.
+Police Officers are responsible for the investigation of crimes against persons and property, which may include: assault and battery, robbery, crimes against children, weapons violations, burglary, petty & grand larceny, stolen property, vehicle theft, fraud/forgeries, cybrecrime, identity theft and other types of crimes involving the campus community.

 Additionally, our officers receive various types of in-service training related to the specific needs of the campus on an ongoing basis.

 From time to time we provide mutual aid to other agencies such as the Santa Clara County Sheriff's Office, Los Altos Police Department, California Highway Patrol, and other agencies.

 - Responding to emotionally-disturbed persons, civil disturbances, and domestic violence situations